digitaltrails/vdu_controls/README.md

 ---------------
 * 2.0.3
   * Reduce the number of writes to VDU NVRAM by sliders, spinners, and ambient brightness adjustments.
-    * Slider and spin-box controls now only update the VDU when adjustments become small or stop (for 0.5 seconds).
+    * Slider and spin-box controls now only update the VDU when adjustments become slow or stop (when the control value remains constant for 0.5 seconds).
     * Spin-Boxes now select the entire text on focus in (enables easier overtyping and decreases VDU updates).
     *  Ambient lighting initiated changes in brightness of up to 20% are applied without any transitional steps (plus the existing code ignores updates of less than 10%).